Thinkwise/docs/docs/sf/synchronization.md

 ![](assets/sf/synchronization_task.png)

-If the synchronization fails or is aborted, the *Reset synchronization lock* task can be used to manually reset the synchronization status for a project version.
+If a synchronization aborted unexpectedly, the *Reset synchronization lock* task can be used to manually reset the synchronization status for a project version.

 The *History* tab page shows a list of all previous synchronizations.